 Kateri's mother was a very devout Christian woman who, after being captured by the Iroquois, was not allowed to baptize her daughter.
 Kateri's whole family died of smallpox, and she was adopted by a chief who was very anti-Christian.
 When she was baptized and converted by the missionaries, Kateri became ostracized from the tribe.
 With the help of the priest, she made a daring escape, and thereafter lived a life devoted to God.
 Denied her desire to become a nun, she declined marriage and lived as a single woman with deep faith, offering her sufferings and life to Christ.
 She died at the age of twenty-four and is affectionately known as the "Lily of the Mohawks."
-Kateri was recently beatified by Pope John Paul II.
+Kateri was canonized by Saint Pope John Paul II in 2012.

 Cover art by Chris Pelicano

 This book is now part of Renaissance Learning's Accelerated Reader program.
 Quizzes are currently available.